Dowiw/dowiw/README.md

 - 💬 Ask me about strawberries.
 - 😄 Pronouns: he/him
 - 🏊‍♂️ A piscine passer of 42 during March - April (2025).

+- 🇵🇭 I dream of spreading tech to the Philippines.
+(I hope a 42 Manila is made.
+If not, I'll make it)